jamesob/coldcore/README.md

 I didn't want to have any serious crypto code in this library, and so I delegate encryption to GPG rather than requiring a Python dependency that the end user might have to install.

+## TODO

+In rough order of priority:

+- [ ] allow manual coin selection when sending
+- [ ] address labeling
+- [ ] multisig workflow
+- [ ] timelock scripts
+- [ ] add wallet name to config
+- [ ] add version birthday to new config
+- [ ] implement scrolling in the curses balance panel